Kong/docs.konghq.com/app/_hub/kong-inc/jwt-signer/index.md

 ```

 The `http://<kong>:8001/jwt-signer/jwks/kong` being the URL that you can give to your
-upstream services for them to verify Kong issued tokens.
+upstream services for them to verify Kong-issued tokens.
 The response is a standard
 JWKS endpoint response.
 The `kong` suffix in the URI is the one that you can specify
-with `config.access_token_issuer` and/or `config.channel_token_issuer`.
+with `config.access_token_issuer` or `config.channel_token_issuer`.

 You can also make a loop-back to this endpoint by routing Kong proxy to this URL.
 Then you can use authentication plugin to protect access to this endpoint,